 See below for a visual representation of how the scaler tool reaches down into the gum pocket:

 You may need an additional visit if the build-up is significant.
-As the dental scaling procedure can be quite tough on the gums there is a chance that bacteria in your mouth gets into your bloodstream – so to deal with this you will be given a special mouthwash or even medication.
+As the dental scaling procedure can be quite tough on the gums there is a chance that bacteria in your mouth will get into your bloodstream – so to deal with this you will be given a special mouthwash, or even medication if your dentist feels this is necessary.

 In most cases, recovery is quick and occurs in as little as a few days.
 However, it is completely normal to expect some initial bleeding, swelling and general soreness as a typical side effect.